sensor-web/sensorweb-plan/README.md

 # Lean Plan for SensorWeb
-###### We should focus on end-users product not platform
 We're focusing on validating end-user value and creating a minimum viable product(MVP) for them at this stage, not creating an open data platform for 3-rd party developers or makers.

 SensorWeb is an open data platform for 3-rd party developers or makers in long term.
 And Project PM2.5 is about creating solutions(apps or hardware) with SensorWeb technology for end-users.

+## FAQ
-###### Why we are not creating the data platform at this stage?
+* Why we are not creating the data platform at this stage?
-We don't have experiences about a successful data project, hence we don't know about key factors to support a successful platform for now.
+  - We don't have experiences about a successful data project, hence we don't know about key factors to support a successful platform for now.
 We might know after validated our end-user value.

 ## SensorWeb's Lean Framework
 ### Value Hypothesis